Immigrating to New Zealand

 In fact New Zealand's tech sector is the country's third largest export sector and growing fast.

 If you're thinking about moving to New Zealand, check out the Immigration New Zealand website.
-There you'll find information about:

 Note that by law, we are unable to help you with immigration advice.

-It should be noted that this is not a full CITPNZ assessment nor a skills assessment.
+Apply for ITP Qualification Recognition now or click here for a detailed guide to applyNote that this is not a full CITPNZ assessment nor a skills assessment.
 It is an assessment of whether your qualifications and learning meet the benchmark educational requirements of CITPNZ.
 To gain CITPNZ itself, you must undertake a full assessment (details here).

 Why undertake the ITP Qualification Recognition process?

 - Immigration New Zealand or NZQA requests it for your visa application